Unlawful Production Or Distribution Of Certain Sexually Explicit Media (The Deep Fake Porn Law)

 The Unlawful Deepfake Porn Production & Distribution offense does not appear on the list of offenses requiring registration under Chapter 62 of the Texas Code of Criminal Procedure.[27]

 However, the legislature can add this offense to the list at any time.
-If that happens, people convicted of Unlawful Deepfake Porn Production & Distribution would have to register, even if the offense did not appear on the list at the time they accepted a deferred adjudication plea (even if later dismissed), pled guilty or were founty guilty.
+If that happens, people convicted of Unlawful Deepfake Porn Production & Distribution would have to register, even if the offense did not appear on the list at the time they accepted a deferred adjudication plea (even if later dismissed), pled guilty or were found guilty.

 What level of crime is Unlawful Deepfake Porn Production & Distribution in Texas?